-One of the interesting bikes that made its debut at this year’s EICMA Show is the new BMW S 1000 RR.
+One of the interesting motorcycles that made its debut at this year’s EICMA show is the new BMW S 1000 RR.

-The bike is built on a new frame which BMW calls as ‘Flex Frame’, which has made it possible to create a much leaner fuel tank and seating area trim sections for further improved support and knee grip.
+The motorcycle is built on a new frame that BMW calls ‘Flex Frame’, which has made it possible to create a much leaner fuel tank and seating area trim sections for further improved support and knee grip.
 The frame has improved the ergonomics as well.

 Weight reduction begins with the reworked suspension, where the rear suspension weighs 300 g less than before with ‘Full Floater Pro kinematics’.
 The suspension geometry is designed in such a way that the engine structure bears more load.
 Buyers can opt for electronic suspension Dynamic Damping Control (DDC).

-Speaking of the engine, the newly developed 4-cylinder in-line unit weighs 4 kg less.
+As for the engine, the newly developed 4-cylinder in-line unit weighs 4 kg (9 lbs) less.
 It features BMW ShiftCam Technology for variation of valve timings and valve strokes on the intake side.
-The output is 152 kW or 207 hp @ 13,500 rpm and 113 Nm of torque @ 11,000 rpm.
-For U.S. market however, the bike will produce 151 kW or 205 hp.
+The output is 152 kW or 207 hp at 13,500 rpm and 113 Nm (83 lb-ft) of torque at 11,000 rpm.
+For the U.S. market, however, the engine will produce 151 kW or 205 hp.
+The engine is paired with a 6-speed gearbox with straight cut gears.

 Riding modes include “Rain”, “Road”, “Dynamic” and “Race” as standard and “Pro Modes” option with three additional configurable modes “Race Pro 1-3”.